runpod/rplog/README.md

 ## Tracing
-Traces consist of a `request_id` and a `trace_id`.
+Traces consist of a `request_id`, a `trace_id`, and the `trace_start` timestamp.
 A `trace_id` should begin when an "event" starts in our system (i.e, a customer request comes in, a cron job starts, etc) and travels across services.
 A `request_id` is a unique identifier for a single request: i.e, within the bounds of a single service.
 A trace may outlive a request, but a request will always be part of a trace.

 Traces are carried across service boundaries in HTTP requests via the `X-Request-Id` and `X-Trace-Id` headers.
 The start time of the trace is carried in the `X-Trace-Start` header, in RFC3339 format (i.e, `2020-06-01T00:00:00Z`). **All times should always be UTC: runpod is a global organization**.